apache/pulsar/site2/docs/security-encryption.md

 You can encrypt a message with more than one key.
 Any one of the keys used for encrypting the message is sufficient to decrypt the message.

 Pulsar does not store the encryption key anywhere in the Pulsar service.
-If you lose ordelete the private key, your message is irretrievably lost, and is unrecoverable.
+If you lose or delete the private key, your message is irretrievably lost, and is unrecoverable.

 ## Producer
 ![alt text](assets/pulsar-encryption-producer.jpg "Pulsar Encryption Producer")